Systemic vasculitis: Signs and symptoms

 Patients with Kawasaki disease often have a fever between 38 and 40 degrees Celsius and often show no prodromal symptoms.
 Within two to four days of the illness starting, bilateral conjunctival injections without exudate become visible.
 The term "modifications of the oral cavity" usually refers to conditions such as diffuse erythema of the oropharyngeal mucosa, strawberry-like tongue without vesicles or pseudo-membrane formation, bleeding of the lips, redness, fissuring, and dryness.
 From the first to the fifth day following the onset of fever, polymorphous erythema appears on the body and/or extremities.

-Malaise, arthralgia, sinusitis, and rhinitis are typically present at the beginning of Anti-neutrophil cytoplasmic antibody (ANCA)-associated vasculitis.
+Malaise, joint pain, sinusitis, and rhinitis are typically present at the beginning of Anti-neutrophil cytoplasmic antibody (ANCA)-associated vasculitis.
 Prodromes often occur weeks or months before pulmonary-renal syndrome.

 Anti-glomerular basement membrane vasculitis patients usually report sudden onset of anuria or oliguria.
 Typically, hematuria or tea-colored urine are noticed.

-Many cases of cryoglobulinemia vasculitis are asymptomatic.
+Many cases of cryoglobulinemic vasculitis are asymptomatic.
 Hyperviscosity and/or thrombosis are the principal signs and symptoms of type I cryoglobulinemia.
 As a result, the conditions most frequently manifested as Raynaud's phenomenon, distal gangrene, ischemic ulcers, purpura, livedo reticularis, headache, retinal hemorrhages, and encephalopathy.
 Nonspecific systemic and musculoskeletal symptoms, such as cutaneous vasculitis and neuropathy, can also be seen in patients with mixed cryoglobulinemia.

 Ninety-five percent of cases of immunoglobulin A vasculitis start with a skin rash.
-Additionally, the illness manifests as the standard tripartite of symptoms pertaining to the gastrointestinal, renal, and musculoskeletal systems.
+Additionally, the illness manifests as the standard tripartite of symptoms of the gastrointestinal, kidney, and musculoskeletal systems.

 Recurrent urticaria, with skin eruptions primarily affecting the trunk, face, and upper extremities, is the primary clinical manifestation of hypocomplementemic urticarial vasculitis.

-Oral aphthae are the defining feature of Behçet's disease and manifest in 98% of patients.
+Canker sores of the mouth are the defining feature of Behçet's disease and manifest in 98% of patients.
 Compared to oral lesions, genital aphthae are less common.

 Often, the upper respiratory tract infection is the initial sign of Cogan's syndrome.
 Ocular and audio-vestibular symptoms are typical indicators.
 Non-syphilitic interstitial keratitis (IK), uveitis, retinal vasculitis, conjunctivitis, scleritis, tinnitus, hearing loss, and vertigo are among the range of ocular manifestations.